mysticalseeker24/interview-agent_V2/docs/talentsync-coding-conventions.md

   - Write unit and integration tests; aim for ≥80% coverage.
   - Use `@pytest.mark.asyncio` for async FastAPI routes.
   - Test rate limiting and circuit breaker patterns.
-  - Mock external API calls (Groq, OpenAI) in tests.
+- Mock external API calls (Groq, OpenAI o4-mini) in tests.
 - **Frontend (React):**
   - Use Jest and React Testing Library.
   - Mock API calls using MSW or jest mocks.